 The software imports, requires, or includes executable functionality (such as a library) from a source that is unknown to the user, unexpected or otherwise.
 Any call or use of the included functionally can result in unexpected behaviour, up to and including arbitrary execution.

-Cross reference
+Related coding guidelines

-CWE[8]:
+CWE [7]]: